How Does Stress Affect The Body: Symptoms And Solutions

 • Depression

 Stress can also impact your behavior.
 If you look at the symptoms listed above under physical and mental health, it can be easier to understand how stress changes your behavior.
 If you’re living under constant overwhelm and anxiety and experiencing things like frequent headaches or stomach aches, it can be easy to lose your temper with your loved ones, for example.
-Here are some of the other behavioral changes that you may experience in your life as a result of stress:
+Here are some of the other behavioral symptoms that you may experience in your life as a result of stress:

 • Angry outbursts